Children's Whirligig Toy Inspires a Low-Cost Laboratory Test

 The Paperfuge

 The Paperfuge operates like a whirligig toy.
-Researcher Saad Bhalmla pulls the strings to generate the effect of a medical laboratory's centrifuge.
+Researcher Saad Bhamla pulls the strings to generate the effect of a medical laboratory's centrifuge.

 Manu Prakash, a professor of bioengineering at Stanford University who developed the new tool, saw the need firsthand during a trip to Uganda.
 "We were out in a primary health center talking to health care workers and we found a centrifuge used as a doorstop because there's no electricity."
 The workers said that they really needed a powerful centrifuge that they could use anywhere.
 And it needed to be cheap.